Mondays and Wednesdays 5:00 to 8:30 pm

 WHAT DO WE DO ? – OUR MISSION

-Cycle Re-Cycle Club (affectionately known as “The Nunnery Bike Workshop”) is a community based group of enthusiastic bike minded people who gratefully receive pre-loved or abandoned bikes, parts and accessories to help you make a working bike to go back into the community.
+Cycle Re-cycle Club (CRC, but affectionately known as “The Nunnery Bike Workshop”) is a community based group of enthusiastic bike minded people who gratefully receive pre-loved or abandoned bikes, parts and accessories to help you make a working bike to go back into the community.
 At present, we have only limited means to receive bikes outside our operating time, but give us a call and we might be able to pick up.

 Our goals are to: